-A condition of an order of pretrial release for a pending criminal charge.
-The Act allows a court to issue an order of temporary pretrial detention based only on a showing that the defendant has violated a condition of pretrial release in a pending criminal case.
+A condition of an order of pretrial release for a pending charge.
+The Act allows a court to issue an order of temporary pretrial detention based only on a showing that the defendant has violated a condition of pretrial release in a pending case.
 However, as elaborated in Article 4, the Act requires more before a court may issue an order of pretrial detention that presumably lasts until adjudication.
 The latter order follows a procedurally robust detention hearing, at which the government has more opportunity to demonstrate that a defendant poses a sufficiently high and unmanageable release risk, and the defendant has the opportunity to contest that showing.

 Extremely likely that the individual will not appear in a case in which the individual is charged with a felony.
-As indicated in subsection 102(6), supra, the term "not appear" corresponds in meaning with "nonappearance", both of which relate to a failure to appear in court "without the intent to avoid or delay adjudication".
+As indicated in subsection 102(6), supra, the term "not appear" corresponds in meaning with "nonappearance", which is defined as "fail to appear in court as required without the intent to avoid or delay adjudication".
 Here, the Act limits a court's ability to detain when the relevant risk is nonappearance, as opposed to a risk of absconding, obstructing justice, violating an order of protection, or dangerousness.
-The logic is that a court should almost always be able to rely upon practical assistance, voluntary supportive services, or restrictive conditions of release to minimize the likelihood of failures to appear that lack an intent to avoid or delay adjudication.
-Therefore, the Act does not authorize detention in a subfelony case where the risk is nonappearance (unless the individual has violated a condition of release for a pending criminal charge, under subsection 308(a)(2)).
-In sum, this provision permits the court to detain for nonappearance, but only in felony cases where the defendant is extremely likely to not appear.
+The logic is that a court should almost always be able to rely upon practical assistance, voluntary supportive services, or conditions of release to minimize the likelihood of failures to appear that lack an intent to avoid or delay adjudication ("nonappearance," as defined subsection in 102(6), supra).
+Therefore, the Act does not authorize detention in a sub-felony case where the risk is nonappearance (unless the individual has violated a condition of release for a pending charge, under subsection 308(a)(2)).
+In sum, this provision permits the court to detain, but only in felony cases where the defendant is extremely likely to not appear.
 (In states that already prohibit detention in non-felony cases, the bracketed language in subsection 308(a)(2) is unnecessary.)